Wondering how and where to ski with your dog? Check out my complete guide to skijoring in New England!

 What Equipment Do I Need?

 - Harness, Waist Belt & Lead: Your pup will sport a cross-back harness, similar to what is used for dogsled racing.
 This will distribute the weight evenly and harness the full, pulling power.
 The skier wears a wide waistband with leg loops to keep it in position and a hook for attaching the lead.
 Usually at least 8-feet long, the lead should have a section of bungee cord to absorb the impact of the dog’s forward motion or a quick stop by the skier.
-We purchased the Non-Stop Dogwear Starter Kit in a size 6.
-It includes all three and came highly recommended by Carpenter.
+We purchased the Non-Stop Dogwear Belt, Bungee Line, Harness in a size 6.
+The brand came highly recommended by Carpenter.

 - Protective Gear: This is optional, but depending on your dog, you can add booties for keeping paws protected over harsh surfaces, a waterproof jacket for keeping them warm and dry (and fending off wet dog smell), and doggles for protecting their eyes for harsh winds, sun glare, and snow.